sohamnandi77/godaddy-take-home-project/README.md

 - **Enhanced Error States**: Implementation of proper error handling for scenarios like no data, rate limiting, and various API errors.
 - **Loading Skeletons**: Shimmer effects for better user experience during loading states.
 - **Card View for Repositories**: Adding an alternative card view and a toggle to switch between table and card views.
+- **CI/CD Pipeline**: Automated testing and deployment pipelines would ensure code quality and streamline the deployment process.
 - **Language Color Coding**: Visual indicators for programming languages used in repositories.
 - **Contributors Section**: Detailed view of contributors in the repository details view.